These Are The Ten Best Performing IPOs Of Last Year

 Chesapeake Energy (96%)

 Founded in 1989 and headquartered in Oklahoma City, Okla., this company acquires, explores and develops properties for producing oil, natural gas and natural gas liquids.
 Chesapeake Energy (NASDAQ:CHK) shares are up by over 55% year to date and by almost 19% in the last month.
 The company’s shares are presently trading at over $98, and have a 52-week range of $48.19 to $102.20.
-Chesapeake Energy shares started trading in February 2021.7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+Chesapeake Energy shares started trading in February 2021.7 Travel Stocks That Will Benefit as Covid Restrictions End

 .